gewarren/docs/docs/framework/wpf/advanced/opentype-font-features.md

 <a name="overview"></a>
 ## OpenType Font Format
- The OpenType font format is an extension of the TrueType® font format, adding support for PostScript font data.
+ The OpenType font format is an extension of the TrueType&reg; font format, adding support for PostScript font data.
 The OpenType font format was developed jointly by Microsoft and Adobe Corporation.
 OpenType fonts and the operating system services which support OpenType fonts provide users with a simple way to install and use fonts, whether the fonts contain TrueType outlines or CFF (PostScript) outlines.

  The OpenType font format addresses the following developer challenges: